nmsaamgov/nmsaamgov.github.io/_posts/2020-03-27-public-health-emergency.md

 acupuncturist at a clinic to submit a report;</li>

 <li>If the acupuncturist or clinic does not have any inventory of PPE,
-they may send a statemet stating so to the Department of Health;</li>
+they may send a statement stating so to the Department of Health;</li>

 <li>Reports should be submitted to <a
 href="mailto:Section.DOC-Planning@state.nm.us">Section.DOC-Planning@state.nm.us</a>;</li></ol></li>